Bowling: 19th century

-A circa 1810 painting of Ipswich, England shows a man bowling with a triangular formation of ten pins, before that variant of the sport is believed to have appeared in the United States.
-An 1828 auction notice, also in Ipswich, explicitly mentions "ten-pin and skittle grounds".
+A painting of Ipswich, England c.
+1810 shows a man bowling with a triangular formation of ten pins before that variant of the sport is believed to have appeared in the United States.
+An 1828 auction notice in Ipswich cites "ten-pin and skittle grounds".

-In 1819, New York writer Washington Irving made the first mention of ninepin bowling in American literature in his story "Rip Van Winkle".

-Newspaper articles and advertisements at least as early as 1820 refer to "ten pin alleys", usually in the context of a side attraction to a main business or property as distinguished from dedicated "bowling alley" establishments as presently understood.

-By the late 1830s, New York's Knickerbocker Hotel housed a bowling alley with three lanes.

-In 1846, the oldest surviving bowling lanes in the United States were built as part of Roseland Cottage, the summer estate of Henry Chandler Bowen (1831–1896) in Woodstock, Connecticut.
-The lanes, now part of Historic New England's Roseland Cottage House Museum contain Gothic Revival architectural elements in keeping with the style of the entire estate.

-In 1848, the Revolutions of 1848 resulted in accelerated German immigration to the U.S., reaching 5 million by 1900, bringing their love of beer and bowling with them; by the late 19th century they made New York City a center of bowling.

-In 1848, the Scottish Bowling Association for lawn bowling was founded in Scotland by 200 clubs; it was dissolved then refounded in 1892.

-In 1864, Glasgow cotton merchant William Wallace Mitchell (1803–1884) published Manual of Bowls Playing, which became a standard reference for lawn bowling in Scotland.

-In 1875, the National Bowling Association (NBA) was founded by 27 local clubs in New York City to standardize rules for tenpin bowling, setting the ball size and the distance between the foul line and the pins, but failing to agree on other rules; it was superseded in 1895 by the American Bowling Congress.

-In 1880, Justin White of Worcester, Massachusetts, invented Candlepin Bowling.

-In the 1880s, Brunswick Corporation (founded 1845) of Chicago, Illinois, maker of billiard tables began making bowling balls, pins, and wooden lanes to sell to taverns installing bowling alleys.
+Washington Irving mentioned ninepin bowling for the first time in American literature in his 1819 story, "Rip Van Winkle".
+Newspaper articles and advertisements at least as early as 1820 refer to "ten pin alleys", usually as a side attraction of a business or property.
+By the late 1830s, New York's Knickerbocker Hotel housed a three-lane bowling alley.
+The oldest surviving bowling lanes in the United States were built in 1846 as part of Roseland Cottage, the summer estate of Henry Chandler Bowen (1831–1896) in Woodstock, Connecticut.
+The lanes, now part of Historic New England's Roseland Cottage House Museum, have Gothic Revival architectural elements compatible with the estate.
+The Scottish Bowling Association for lawn bowling was founded in Scotland by 200 clubs in 1848; it was dissolved and revived in 1892.
+Glasgow cotton merchant William Wallace Mitchell (1803–1884) published Manual of Bowls Playing in 1864, which became a standard reference for lawn bowling in Scotland.
+The National Bowling Association (NBA) was founded in 1859 by 27 New York City clubs to standardize rules for tenpin bowling, setting the ball size and the distance between the foul line and the pins but failing to agree on other rules; it was superseded in 1895 by the American Bowling Congress.
+Candlepin bowling was invented in 1880 by Justin White.
+Brunswick Corporation (founded in 1845) of Chicago, Illinois, a manufacturer of billiard tables, began making bowling balls, pins, and wooden lanes during the 1880s to sell to taverns installing bowling alleys.
+Duckpin bowling was invented in Boston during the early 1890s, spreading to Baltimore around 1899.
+Joe Thum—who became known as the "father of modern bowling"—began opening tenpin bowling alleys (including at 401 Greenwich Street in the Tribeca West Historic District) and strove to elevate the sport's image to compete with upper-class diversions such as theaters and opera houses.